Malacar-Miles/movies/README.md

 This site is a partial clone of a commercial movie streaming site easterneuropeanmovies.com.
 I've made it as a student portfolio project.
-- Technologies used: React, Redux, SASS
+- Technologies used: React, Redux, SASS, TypeScript
 - External APIs used: Google Firebase/Firestore
 - Responsive design implemented on each page.
 Separate navigation/search menu for mobile mode
 - A complex Sort and Filter widget stores all its state data in Redux